isomerpages/nparks-railcorridor/latest-news/important-notices/_posts/2021-09-06-post-Closure of trails along Woodlands Road.md

 description: ""
 image: ""
 ---
 Two more sections of the Rail Corridor (North) are closed for improvement works from 6 June 2022.
 Please use the alternative routes along Woodlands Road.
-Works are expected to be completed by 31 December 2022.
+Works are expected to be completed by 31 March 2023.

 For more information on closure of trail between Kranji Road and Kranji MRT, please [click here](/files/RC%20Notices/Kranji%20Rd%20-%20Kranji%20MRT%20-%20Closure%20Notice%20for%20Rail%20Corridor.pdf).